 Finally, let’s look at some facts which The Economist missed:

 1. Only 8% of our trade is with the EU.
 The other 92% of our trade will be completely unaffected by anything we do with the EU.

 2. If the EU decides to destroy itself and impose tariffs on British goods the tariffs will be small because the WTO doesn’t allow big tariffs.
 Remember too that the EU sells us far more stuff than we sell them.
 Germany would be in dire trouble if we stopped buying German cars.

 3. Leaving the EU without a deal will involve compliance costs.
 But most of the money has already been spent by companies preparing for a `no deal’.
 It was a one off cost and it has been paid.

 4. Supply chains will be unaffected.
-Shipping can avoid the EU completely and bring goods straight into the EU – and it’s been made clear that this will happen.
+Shipping can avoid the EU completely and bring goods straight into the UK – and it’s been made clear that this will happen.
 Threats of shortages are typical `Project Fear’ nonsense.

 5. Threats of a crisis if we leave without a deal are on a par with the treats of a crisis because of the Millenium Bug.
 Remember that nonsense?

 Copyright Vernon Coleman December 2nd 2018